PaolaDMadd-Pro/UnitTest_Exercises/README.md

 A dependency injection framework will take care of creating and initializing object at run time.
 There are various framework you can choose from: NInject, StructureMap, Spring.NET, Autofac, Unity.
-They all have the same principles:
+They all based on the same principles:
-A container which is a registry of all interfaces and implementations. __(add picture)__ When the application starts, it will take care of creating object graphs based on the interfaces and types registered in the container.
+A container which is a registry of all interfaces and implementations. _(add picture)_ When the application starts, it will take care of creating object graphs based on the interfaces and types registered in the container.
 Using the same principle with **Mocking Isolation Framework**, we can create dynamically mock objects as part of the tests' suit, and more important we can program them to behave the way we want.
 Eg. returning a value, throw an exception, raise an events.